FlickaKingsman/FlickaKingsman/README.md

-### Hi there 👋

-<!--
-**FlickaKingsman/FlickaKingsman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 ###  :technologist: About Me :

 - :lock: A CyberSecurity Lover
 - :computer: A Python Student
 - :cocktail: Oh, and I also love to drink a Vesper Martini.
 Shaken, NOT stirred ;)

+<!--
+**FlickaKingsman/FlickaKingsman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:

+###

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...